jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ```

 It is important to spot the main difference to the former render-functions: The store's data type is an (ordered)
 collection type, so its value consists of an arbitrary amount of elements of the same type.
-It appears to be
-an inherent property of same types, that their UI-representation are also of the same type. `renderEach` supports
+An inherent property of equal types is that their UI-representation is also of the same type. `renderEach` supports
-this property in a way, that its `content` parameter only describes the UI-fragment for *one* item of the list.
+this by describing only the UI-fragment for *one* item of the list with the `content` parameter.
-The UI-container, which holds those items is therefore *not* part of the reactive expression and thus the
+The UI-container which holds those items is therefore *not* part of the reactive expression and thus the
 mount-point.

-Another important aspect to handle the reactive rendering of `List`s in a specialized way are *performance*
+Another important aspect of handling the reactive rendering of `List`s is *performance*
-optimizations.
+optimization.

 In order to gain some understanding for this technical aspect, consider the above example realized with the standard
 `render`-function: